dladd/pyFormex/sphinx/install.rst

-If the install procedures for the packaged releases do not work for you, or if you want to have the absolutely latest features and bug fixes,
-.. or if you want to help with the development of pyFormex (See :ref:`sec:become-involved`) then you can run pyFormex directly from the development sources.
+If the install procedures for the packaged releases do not work for you, or if you want to have the absolutely latest features and bug fixes, then you can run pyFormex directly from the development sources.
 Obviously, the pyFormex developers use this method, but there are also several normal users who prefer this, because it allows for easy